Choosing Your Committee

 When to Select Special Committee Members

-You must select your Special Committee chair within three weeks of registering with the Graduate School.
-If you are uncertain of your choice for chair, you may select a temporary one or your field’s Director of Graduate Studies may assume the role.
+You must select your special committee chair within three weeks of registering with the Graduate School.
+If you are uncertain of your choice for chair, you may select a temporary one or your field’s director of graduate studies (DGS) may assume the role.

 Deadlines for constituting a full committee depend on your expected degree.

-- Doctoral candidates must have a full Special Committee no later than the end of the third semester, although some fields have earlier requirements.
-Your Graduate Field Assistant will know for sure.
+- Doctoral candidates must have a full special committee no later than the end of the third semester, although some fields have earlier requirements.
+Your graduate field assistant (GFA) will know for sure.

 Choosing a Special Committee Chair